 LIFX White to Warm and LIFX Colour bulbs were created with this exact usage in mind.
-Think of it this way: if your child uses the same space to complete their homework as they do to for their creative writing hobby, productivity for both activities is going to suffer due to distraction.
+Think of it this way: if you use the same space to complete admin work as you do to get creative, performance for both activities could suffer due to contextual confusion.

-But, by using a LIFX White to Warm (or Day Dusk) to illuminate a home desk setup with bright white, invigorating light during the day, and then easily switch to dimmed, warm creative lighting at night, it’ll be much easier for your child to switch from study time to creative writing without sacrificing performance.
+But, by using a LIFX White to Warm (or Day Dusk) to illuminate a home desk setup with bright white, invigorating light during the day, and then easily switch to dimmed, warm creative lighting at night, it’ll be much easier for you to switch from writing emails to creative marketing copy without sacrificing performance.

-Obviously everyone is different, so make sure you experiment with what works for you and your kid.
+Obviously everyone is different, so make sure you experiment with what works for you.
 The best part about LIFX lights is the brightness and Kelvin range on each light is massive, so your illuminated space can be tailored to your exact needs.

-Make sure your study setup is comfortable and clean
+Make sure your setup is comfortable and clean